Cyclists

 Child - Learn to ride private lessons

 For children and youth who cannot ride a bike.
-Our COVID-modified Learn to Ride lessons will have adults and children riding confidently and safely in a very short time.
+Learn to Ride lessons will have adults and children riding confidently and safely in a very short time.
 Participants will learn to balance, start, stop and turn.
 Sessions are offered on a one-to-one basis.
 Participants must have a bicycle and helmet.
 Instructors will meet you at your local school parking lot.
 Ages 6 and up.
 One hour.

 Adult - Learn to ride private lesson